t-ski/string-similarity-algorithms/README.md

 def hamming(str1: str, str2: str) -> float
 ```

-> Shorter string is padded dijunctive blanks to apply algorithm.
+> The shorter string is padded with blank symbols to apply the algorithm.

 ## Levenshtein